 - The student’s reasons for applying for graduate study at Georgia Southern University.

-- A list of three (3) Statesboro campus psychology faculty whose research interests are a match to your own.
+- A list of three (3) psychology faculty (on the Statesboro Campus and/or Armstrong Campus) whose research interests are a match to your own.
 Of these three, please include at least two experimental faculty members (i.e., you may list one clinical faculty member if desired).
 In your statement, explain how the research of the selected faculty matches your interests and goals.